mlebreuil/netbox-contract/README.md

 ```

 * top_level_menu : If "Contracts" appears under the "Plugins" menu item or on its own
 * default_accounting_dimensions: The accounting dimensions which will appear in the field' background when empty.
+Note that accounting dimensions are now managed as individual objects.
+The use of this field is deprecated.
 * mandatory_contract_fields, mandatory_invoice_fields: Fields which are not required by default and can be set as such.
 The list of fields is at the bottom of the contract import form.
 * hidden_contract_fields, hidden_invoice_fields: List of fields to be hidden.
 Fields should not be required to be hidden.

 ### Customize the plugin fields choices

 Internal partie reference the legal entity of your organization that is a partie to the contract.
+The first currency will also be the default currency for contracts.

 ```python
 # configuration.py